Item Number: #550-ITS

 Production Dates: 1915-1958

 The Fostoria Glass Company produced two Ice Tub Plates in the American line.
 The one that we will be addressing in this post is the Small Ice Tub Plate, which was first produced in 1915.
 It is listed in the Fostoria 1915 Catalog Supplement, which first debuted the American line.
 The approximate dates of production for this piece were from 1915 – 1958.

-Often, you will see the Ice Tubs sold without the Plate (AKA Underplate), and this could be for a variety of reasons.
-Over the years, people might have thought the Ice Tub Plate was just another ordinary plate and separated it from the Ice Tub … or, the Ice Tub was originally bought separately (without the Plate).
+Often, you will see the Ice Tubs sold without the Plate, and this could be for a variety of reasons.
+Over the years, people might have thought the Ice Tub Plate was just another ordinary plate and separated it from the Ice Tub – or the Ice Tub was originally bought separately (without the Plate).

 The Ice Tub Plate and large center Salad Plates came from the same mould, so it is easy to understand the confusion in identifying them.
 Since the Ice Tub Plate has edges that flow upward, this trait usually reduces its overall diameter – albeit slightly.
-The diameter of the Small Ice Tub Plate is approximately 8-inches, with the larger Ice Tub Plate measuring in at 9-inches.
-Even though some published books on Fostoria American state the size as 8½-inches, I would disagree.
-The original Fostoria American Catalog Supplement of 1915 states the plates were 8-inches, which has proven to be true upon my own personal inspection of the plates that I own.
+The original Fostoria American Catalog Supplement of 1915 states the plates were 8-inches, which has proven to be true upon a personal inspection of the plates that I own.
 The larger Ice Tub Plate measures in at 9-inches.
 The higher the edges, the smaller in diameter the plate will be.

 If you are interested in learning more about current availability and pricing for Ice Tub related pieces, please click the following sponsored link for available Ice Tubs/Plates on eBay.
-Please note that more often than not the Ice Tub Plates will offer very little results, as over the years, many Ice Tub Plates have been separated from the Ice Tubs.
+Please note that your search might offer very little results, as over the years, many Ice Tub Plates have been separated from their Ice Tubs.
 However, keep searching … because every now and again, you will see the correct duo listed.